kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 A small disclaimer about this animation’s limitations:

 1. I’m using the animation for `top` & `left` in a `position: relative` context.
-Ideally, for better performance, we could want to use a `transform` or maybe even an [`offset-path`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Motion_Path), but — anchoring would be calculated _before_ any transforms and offset-path, so we cannot (hopefully, yet?) rely on these.
+Ideally, for better performance, we could want to use a `transform` or maybe even an [`offset-path`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Motion_Path), but — anchoring would be calculated _before_ any transforms and offset-path, so we cannot (hopefully[^hopefully], yet?) rely on these.

 2. I could position the elements absolutely instead of relatively, but for this, I would need to change the layout, as there are currently limitations in attaching things to other absolutely positioned elements.
 More on this later.

+[^hopefully]: I did open [an issue](https://github.com/w3c/csswg-drafts/issues/8584) about this — if you would find use cases where this could help — add them to it! <!-- offset="3" -->

 #### The Challenge